Intervention/docs/image/v3/introduction/index.md

 # Intervention Image

-## PHP Image Manipulation
+## PHP Image Processing

 ## Introduction

-Intervention Image is the most popular open source **PHP image manipulation library**.
-It provides an easy and expressive way to edit images and supports the two most common image processing libraries **GD Library** and **Imagick**.
+Intervention Image is the most popular open source **PHP image processing library**.
+It provides an easy and expressive way to edit images and supports PHP's two most common image processing libraries **GD Library** and **Imagick**.

 ### Features

-- Support for GD & Imagick
+- Unified API for GD & Imagick
-- Manipulation of animated images
+- Processing of animated images
 - Support for Colorspaces and Profiles
 - Improved architecture
 - PSR-12 standardized

-The library is written to make PHP image manipulating easy and effortless.
-No matter if you want to create image thumbnails, set watermarks or format large image files Intervention Image helps you to manage every task with as little lines of code as possible.
+The library is written to make PHP image manipulation easy and effortless.
+No matter whether you want to create image thumbnails, set watermarks, or format large large image files, Intervention Image helps you accomplish each task with as few lines of code.

-With version 3, the solid features have been improved and unique new details have been added.
+Version 3 improves on the solid features and adds unique new details.

 ### Code Example